Menu

 Q. I’m new to cooking.
 What should I concentrate on when buying a T-fal cookware set?

 A. First, take stock of what you like to eat.
 Try to find a set that contains the pans you need (without the ones you don’t).
-Aim for a low-price stainless steel set that includes utensils to start yourself off right.
-Or, if you prefer, try a set of cookware with a nonstick finish to take the hassle out of cleanup.
-Bon appétit!
+Aim for an affordable stainless steel or ceramic-coated set that includes utensils to start yourself off right.
+The ceramic sets are usually easier to clean because of their nonstick surface, so new cooks may prefer those.

 Q. How long do nonstick cooking surfaces last?

-A. There are several factors that will determine the longevity of pots and pans with nonstick coatings.
+A. There are several factors that will determine the longevity of pots and pans with nonstick coatings, but most usually average two to three years before they begin to scratch, chip or flake.
 Pricier sets are typically made better and hold up well to use.
 T-fal sets that feature ceramic nonstick surfaces are also known for being long-lasting.

 The manner in which you care for the pieces in a nonstick set is vital to their longevity.
 Never use metal utensils on nonstick coatings, and avoid cooking temperatures that are higher than the manufacturer recommends.
 With proper care, the coating on a quality set should last five years or more.